Kilmallock

-Kilmallock is a town in south County Limerick, Ireland, near the border with County Cork, 30 km south of Limerick city.
-There is a Dominican Priory in the town and King's Castle (or King John's Castle).
+Kilmallock is a historic medieval market town in south County Limerick, Ireland, near the border with County Cork, approximately 18 miles (29 km) south of Limerick, 34 miles (55 km) north of Cork, and 117 miles (188 km) southwest of Dublin.
+The town had a population of 1,761 in 2022.

+Kilmallock features a Dominican Priory in the town and King's Castle (or King John's Castle).
 The remains of medieval walls which encircled the settlement are still visible.